Sheilf/API-demos/README.md

 # API-demos
-Just some examples of working with some APIs &amp; data visuals
+Just some examples of working with some APIs &amp; data visuals with P5.js